Jim Dunlop JCT95 Justin Chancellor Signature Cry Baby Bass Wah, Fuzz & Filter Pedal

 £339.00

-JustPedals summer 2026 menu delivers tasty Fuzz Pedals from Jim Dunlop to any location in the UK.
-Their Chef has a lot of ingredients to offer here with the Jim Dunlop JCT95 Justin Chancellor Signature Cry Baby Bass Wah, Fuzz & Filter Pedal.
-It is in stock, it is in a box and it is ready to be delivered to any location in the UK at a great price..
-Just Read more Pedal details below.
+Next up on the JustPedals smorgasbord, is tasty Fuzz Pedals from Jim Dunlop, delivered to any location in the UK.
+Their Chef has a lot to offer here with the Jim Dunlop JCT95 Justin Chancellor Signature Cry Baby Bass Wah, Fuzz & Filter Pedal.
+It is in stock, it is NEW, its delivered in a nice box and it is delivered fresh to any location in the UK at a great price..
+Just Read more Fuzz Pedals details below.

 Description

-The JustPedals team think the Jim Dunlop JCT95 Justin Chancellor Signature Cry Baby Bass Wah, Fuzz & Filter Pedal is a tasty option.
-Just Read More for images videos and latest prices from a great brand and retailer.
+The JustPedals team think the Jim Dunlop JCT95 Justin Chancellor Signature Cry Baby Bass Wah, Fuzz & Filter Pedal is a tasty New Fuzz Pedals option for your smorgasbord (pedalboard).
+Just Read More for images videos and latest prices from the Jim Dunlop brand and delivered by a UK retailer, with warranty & more.

 Justin Chancellor is a sonic pioneer.
 The musical backbone of his Grammy award-winning band Tool, Chancellor is recognised for his percussive bass playing, but is also lauded for his creative, effects-laden melodic parts that really take you on a trip!
 The Jim Dunlop JCT95 Justin Chancellor Cry Baby wah pedal brings three of his favourite effects together in a single housing — the fluid expressiveness of a custom mid-range filter, the bright aggression of a custom wah circuit, and the chainsaw grind of a vintage fuzz.